Friday 1 December 2023

 Chapter 3 – The Initial Effort

-Part 2 It is the essential characteristic of the man of genius that he is comparatively indifferent to that fruit which is just within touch, and hungers for that which is afar on the hills.
+Part 2 The man of genius and the subtle senses.
+It is the essential characteristic of the man of genius that he is comparatively indifferent to that fruit which is just within touch, and hungers for that which is afar on the hills.
 In fact he does not need the sense of contact to arouse longing.
 He knows that this distant fruit, which he perceives without the aid of the physical senses, is a subtler and a stronger food than any which appeals to them.
 And how is he rewarded!
 When he tastes that fruit, how strong and sweet is its flavor, and what a new sense of life rushes upon him!
 For in recognizing that flavor he has recognized the existence of the subtile senses, those which feed the life of the inner man; and it is by the strength of that inner man, and by his strength only, that the latch of the Golden Gates can be lifted.

 No comments: